 - 1 cup basil leaves

-Wash, deseed and thinly slice peppers.
+- Wash, deseed, and thinly slice the red bell pepper.